oit-ipbl/robots/robot_control/robot_control_03.md

 ### How to get coordinate on the map

 `Publish Point` button on the `RViz` can be used.
-Open new terminal and type the command.
+Open a new terminal console and type the command.

 ```shell
 $ rostopic echo /clicked_point